 Hospice services provide quality, compassionate care for people facing a life-limiting illness or injury.
-Conditions include heart disease, emphysema, renal failure, Alzheimer’s disease, liver disease, cancer and others.
-Hospice involves a team-oriented approach to expert medical care, pain management, and emotional and spiritual support that is tailored to each patient’s needs and wishes.
-At the heart of hospice and palliative care, we aim to create a comfortable, pain-free journey for the patient, while maintaining his or her dignity.
+Conditions include heart disease, emphysema, renal failure, Alzheimer’s disease, liver disease, cancer, and others.
+Hospice involves a team-oriented approach to expert medical care, pain management, and emotional and spiritual support tailored to each patient’s needs and wishes.
+At the heart of hospice and palliative care, we aim to create a comfortable, pain-free journey for the patient while maintaining dignity.
 Providing family support throughout the care experience is essential as well.

-Reflections Hospice, a service of Crisp Regional Health Services, is a community based, non-profit organization that assists patients and their families facing a life-limiting disease process.
-Our team of hospice experts offers a wide variety of services and works together to meet the physical, emotional and spiritual needs of patients and their families in Crisp and surrounding counties.
-Our services are provided in your home, nursing home and/or assisted living community.
+Reflections Hospice, a service of Crisp Regional Health Services, is a community-based, non-profit organization that helps patients and their families face a life-limiting disease process.
+Our team of hospice experts offers a wide variety of services.
+It works together to meet patients’ physical, emotional, and spiritual needs and their families in Crisp and surrounding counties.
+Our services are provided in your home, nursing home, and/or assisted living community.

 If you think that hospice care might help you or a loved one, contact your personal physician to ask if he or she would consider an order for hospice care.